 Close by Atuh Beach is the famous Instagram treehouse.
 This is a small wooden treehouse on the side of a cliff.
 The view from this treehouse is amazing!

 The treehouse itself is part of a hotel area, there are 3 or 4 similar treehouses (Yes, you can sleep there).
 When you arrive you can park your bike.
 After paying a small fee of 50 Eurocents you can walk down a path that leads to the three houses.
 This path is steep and rocky, so be prepared.

 After the climb down, you will reach the three houses.
 Here you can enjoy the view over the limestone cliffs and the amazing blue water.

 Bring enough water because the climb up is quite intense.
 There is also a little shop at the start of the trail, where you can catch your breath after the climb and enjoy some cooled water.

 Nusa Penida is a small island but it is a real treasure map!
 With hidden gems all over the island!
-It was my favourite island I have visited so far and that’s why I going back there this November ?.
-What are your most excited for on Nusa Penida?
-Let me know in the comments below?.
+It was my favorite island I have visited so far and that’s why I going back there this November.
+What are your most excited about on Nusa Penida?
+Let me know in the comments below.

 For more island inspiration↓

 Was This Blog Useful?
 Save This To Pinterest So I Can Keep Writing Free Travel Blogs For You!